-Freemen will currently wait for between 5 and 7 years before being elected to full Liveryman status.
+Freemen will currently wait for between 5 and 7 years before he or she is elected to full Liveryman status.
 The title also goes back to medieval times.
 Only full guild members were permitted to wear the distinctive liveried costumes of their respective organisations, and enjoy the living (that is, use) of their individual guild halls – hence the title.

 Freemen are recruited through a combination of introduction and interview.
 The Court looks for lively, distinguished people who want to play an active role in the Company.
 Only those who go on to do that are then elected to the Livery.